-Vice President: Martin Siegel
+Vice President: Iris Fisherman

 AJC, through its many regions, urges the United States to set a comprehensive energy policy aimed not only at substantial reduction in U.S. dependence on imported oil as a primary national goal with the potential for energy flexibility, but also on environmental protection.
 Houston, geared to becoming the energy capital of the world, is hard at work on alternative energy sources and setting policies for energy conservation.